SiddharthMathurDeveloper/Networking/Notes.md

 - Server / Computing device / one physical computer will be listening on different port numbers for different protocols.

+- A computer server is listening on specific port numbers.
+If you want to get a web page your browser is automatically configured or programmed to talk to port 80(Http) or to port for 443(Https).

  ***So notice a server is providing a service or functionality to clients in what's called a client server model.***